 This may involve the following: audiometry, spirometry, blood & urine tests, Blood Pressure, vision check, body mass index (BMI), musculoskeletal assessment, personal health history, occupational and ACC history, drug testing.

 Ear suction and wax removal

 We have a dedicated professional earwax removal service.

 Using dry and effective micro-suction technology under direct observation, wax is gently and safely removed by a qualified nurse.

-We provide dedicated health and medical assessments for onshore/offshore workers for Shell Taranaki.
+We provide dedicated health and medical assessments for Oil and Gas workers for Shell Taranaki.
 This includes medical surveillance, fitness to work clearance, and drug and alcohol testing.